MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/convert-user-mailbox-to-shared-mailbox.md

 3. Reset the user's password.

 > [!NOTE]
-> While it is not required to reset the user's password during the conversion of mailbox type, it is important to understand that unless the password is reset, **the original username and password will continue working** after the mailbox is converted.
+> It's not required to reset the user's password during mailbox conversion.
+However, if the password is not reset, **the original username and password continue to work** after the mailbox conversion is finished.

-3. On the **Mail** tab, under **More actions**, select **Convert to shared mailbox**.
+4. On the **Mail** tab, under **More actions**, select **Convert to shared mailbox**.

 ::: moniker-end